Sam Todd (footballer): UCD

 Todd left Finn Harps at the end of the 2020 season to join UCD on a scholarship deal.

 Derry City

 Todd remained at UCD until July 2023 when he returned to Derry City.
 Todd was loaned to NIFL Premiership champions Larne in August 2024.
 While on loan made 5 appearances in the 2024–25 UEFA Conference League league phase.
 Todd returned to Derry City in January 2025 for the beginning of their season.
+In August 2025, he drew interest from EFL League Two club Walsall.

+Bohemians

+On 22 November 2025, it was announced that Todd would be joining fellow League of Ireland Premier Division club Bohemians on a multi-year contract.